lucasgodina/lucasgodina/README.md

 ## 🚀 About Me

 🀄 **Backend Developer** at [Inkan](https://inkan.news)  — currently building Django-based APIs
-💻 **Final-Year Software Development student** at Centro Regional Universitario de Ituzaingó
+💻 **Technical Software Developer student** at Centro Regional Universitario de Ituzaingó
 🌱 Focused on deepening my **Backend Engineering** skills
 📊 Passionate about **Data Science & Analytics**.  — currently on hold, but planning to revisit it in the near future